-Too often a designated driver is chosen during the evening and is the "least drunk" person in the group.
-Also, in many of our Texas towns and cities, mass transit and/or taxi availability is limited – another important reason this campaign message is about planning ahead and reminding our fellow Texans that “Sober drivers make great gifts.”
+Too often a designated driver is chosen during the evening and is often considered the "least drunk" person in the group.
+The designated driver should be a sober driver.
+Unfortunately in many of our Texas towns and cities, mass transit and/or taxi availability is limited – another important reason this campaign message is about planning ahead and reminding our fellow Texans to Plan While You Can.